DrBluefall/ORCA/README.md

 # The Omnicient Recording Computer of Alterna

+Now with 100% more oxidation!

 ## Running the bot

+1. Prepare a MySQL database to run the bot against.
 1. Copy `orcaconf.example.toml` to `orcaconf.toml`.
-Inside the file, fill in the token for your bot's account.
-2. Run `cargo run`
+Configure it as desired.
+2. Run `cargo run`.
+The bot will automatically run migrations against the database specified in `orcaconf.toml` if they haven't been run already.
 3. ...
 4. Profit!